 When your studies end, you must arrange to make repayments of OSAP loan aid.
 Read more about loan repayment and relief on the Government of Ontario website.

 You can use the Repayment Calculator available on the government OSAP website to estimate what your monthly loan repayments will be once your full-time studies end.

 OSAP loan repayments and the grace period

-OSAP loan borrowers are not required to make loan payments for the first six months after leaving their post-secondary studies.
+OSAP loan borrowers are not required to make loan payments for the first six months after leaving their full-time post-secondary studies.
 These six months are known as the grace period.
 When the grace period ends, your OSAP loans become repayable.